Why your devs suck at dev-on-call

 Written in collaboration with Mickael Alliel

 Modern software production stops for no one, and everyone is needed to keep it rolling.
 Every dev is on-call.
-Great speed and friction produce a lot of heat, and when everything is on fire all the time, even the best devs and engineers struggle to keep the train speeding onwards without getting burned.
+Great speed and friction produce a lot of heat, and when everything is on fire all the time, even the best devs and engineers struggle to keep the train speeding onward without getting burned.

 In days gone by, software projects were far simpler things than what we know today.
 As we moved from single-process desktop apps to large-scale, distributed, cloud-based solutions, simplicity was run over by the move-fast-and-break-things truck of complexity.
 Supporting and maintaining software evolved from a simple task carried by small teams with a basic skill set, to company-wide efforts, requiring our best engineers.